Just-in-Time (JIT) Permissions

 user_data | read, export | Access to user PII (high-risk) |

-High-risk operations pause for human approval before issuing tokens:
+High-risk operations pause for human approval before a token is issued:

 Create a new ephemeral task context for the agent.